gnowoel/exphbs/docs/partials.md

 {{> shared/footer}}
 ```

+## Custom directory

-You can customize the partials directory by changing `views partials` application setting, for example:
+You can customize the partials directory by changing the `views partials` application setting, for example:

 ```javascript
 app.set('view partials', path.join(__dirname, 'views', 'custom'));